Be the Change you want to see

 - proving that it is feasible to streamline impact measurement and communication of results into our regular practice, and do it even with scarce resources,

-- at least 100 European youth organisations who will make use of the Practical Guide to Impact Measurement in International Youth Mobility Activities already in 2022,
+- at least 100 European youth organisations who used the “(Im)Prove it!”
+Practical Guide to Impact Measurement in International Youth Mobility Activities in 2023,

-- not less than 1800 young people in 2023 who will be offered higher quality activities and life-changing experiences, prepared in accordance with the recommendations based on the impact reports’ findings (and we can expect further snowball effects in the years that follow).
+- not less than 1800 young people in 2023 who were offered high-quality activities and life-changing experiences, prepared in accordance with the recommendations based on the impact reports’ findings.
+We expect further snowball effects in the years that follow.

 The famous quote by Mahatma Gandhi says “Be the change you want to see in the world”.
-We commit to being this change, become the best examples in impact measurement and high-quality youth work – and help others change, too!
+We committed to being this change, becoming the best examples in impact measurement and high-quality youth work – and we helped others change, too!

 Gośka Tur - Project Coordinator

 Peace activist, trainer and educator, a member of SCI Poland since 1996.
-She is the project initiator and bears the main responsibility for its design and implementation.
+As the project initiator, she bore the main responsibility for its design and implementation.

 Afroditi Deilogkou - Project Coordinator

-Member of the SCI Impact Working Group, currently based in Belgium.
-In the project, she is responsible for the country teams' support and for the development of the Practical Guide on Impact.
+Member of the SCI Impact Working Group, based in Belgium.
+In the project, she was responsible for the country teams' support.

 Elvira Amatuzzi - Support Volunteer

-Italian by origin, since March 2022 supporting our project as an ESC volunteer.
+Italian by origin, in 2022 she supported our project as an ESC volunteer.

 You can contact the project coordination team at firstname.lastname@example.org.

-Our project is co-funded by the European Union.
+Our project was co-funded by the European Union.
 We are very thankful for making our idea possible to realise thanks to this support!

 Project number 2021-1-PL01-KA153-YOU-000035713